The road to present day inquiry-based learning

 The IBL movement found in undergraduate mathematics, and supported by the Academy of Inquiry-Based Learning (AIBL), is in line with, and a natural extension of, the reform efforts in grades K-12.
-Recommendations by the National Council of Teachers of Mathematics (NCTM) for the past three decades (NCTM, 1980, 1989, 2000) have consistently included a call for a focus on teaching problem solving by teachers, positioning problem-solving ability as the overarching goal of mathematics education.
+Recommendations by the National Council of Teachers of Mathematics (NCTM) for the past three decades (NCTM, 1980, 1989, 2000) and now the Common Core State Standards for Mathematics have consistently included a call for a focus on problem solving by teachers, positioning problem solving ability as the overarching goal of mathematics education.
 These recommendations are founded on the notion that the learning of mathematics is an active, social process in which students construct new ideas or concepts based on their current knowledge.
 Student understanding is connected to open-ended questions and an inductive teaching style.
 Principles and Standards for School Mathematics (NCTM, 2000) emphasizes the need for teachers to create a culture of learning in their classroom in which students learn with understanding and construct conceptual mathematical meaning through a problem-solving approach:

 Problem solving means engaging in a task for which the solution is not known in advance.
 In order to find a solution, students must draw on their knowledge, and through this process, they will often develop new mathematical understanding.
 Solving problems is not only a goal of learning mathematics but also a major means of doing so.
 (NCTM, 2000, p.51)

 Discussing the importance of fostering Reasoning and Proof in Grades 9-12, Principles and Standards for School Mathematics (NCTM, 2000) states: